tychart/BYU-CS-224-LABS/linux-systems.md

 To create an empty file of a specific name in the current directory, we will use the command `touch`.
 This command requires the name of the file to be created/touched.
 If the file already exists, then the file will not be changed, except for the time stamp that indicates when it was modified.
 This is useful in many situations.
 If the file does not exist, then `touch` will create it.
 As an example, to create a file called `lab0.txt` you would type
 ```
-touch lab0.txt
+touch lab1.txt
 ```
 in the directory where you want the file to be created.

 ---

 #### Task 6.
-Use `touch` to create a file called `lab0.txt` in the directory you created for Task 5.
+Use `touch` to create a file called `lab1.txt` in the directory for this class that you created for Task 4.

 ---

 ### Command 2. cp
 Often we want to copy a file from some location where it already exists to our current location.
 To do this we use the `cp` command, which stands for *copy*.  `cp` needs you to specify the name/path of the file to be copied, as well as the path/name of the new copied file that it will create.
-To create a copy of our file called `lab0.txt`, and name the new copied file `lab00.txt`, you would type
+To create a copy of our file called `lab1.txt`, and name the new copied file `lab01.txt`, you would type
 ```
-cp lab0.txt lab00.txt
+cp lab1.txt lab01.txt
 ```

 Often we are copying a file from another directory to another directory, and we want the file to keep the same name.
 In this case the second argument, where before we had the name of the newly copied file, will instead indicate the directory where the file should be copied.
 As an example, say we are currently in a directory that has two subdirectories: `dir1` and `dir2`.
 Let's also say that there is a file in `dir` called `README.txt` that we want to copy into `dir2`.
 To do this we would type